Why is genetic counseling important?

 Consulting with an expert in cancer genetics is the best way to ensure receiving the most up-to-date and credible information.
-Genetic counseling consists of one or more appointments with a genetics expert in-person, by telephone or by video.
-The first genetic counseling session usually involves an in-depth discussion of the following:
+Genetic counseling consists of an appointment with a genetics expert in-person, by telephone or by video.
+Genetic counseling usually involves an in-depth discussion of the following:

 Once they evaluate your personal and family medical history, a genetic counselor will discuss other tools that may further clarify your risk for cancer, including genetic testing.
 A genetic counselor will not try to talk you into or out of testing but will discuss its benefits, risks, costs, and limitations.